rutvikraj/Image-Compressor/gui_images/README.md

    - Install Pytorch following [THIS LINK](https://pytorch.org/get-started/locally/)
    - Other python dependencies: PIL (Pillow version), numpy, openCV

+*Also in the project there is "requirements.txt" file which contains all the project requirements.
+Now to install at of these requirenments at once you can use `pip install -r requirements.txt`.

 ## How to run the application